by William Aldrich, Friends of the Garden Volunteer Liaison

 Nowack, a master gardener since 2014, is a stone mason, taught by her father, a stone and brick mason.
 “I worked with him in 1999 when he had a heart attack, I just decided I wanted to get outside more,” she says.
 “He groomed me to be a stone mason because you can do that by yourself.”
 She ran her own business for several years until the housing market downturn in 2008, “then I went back to an office job.”
 But she still did small jobs for homeowners.

-Fast-forward to 2017 and Nowack was tapped to teach a course in rock wall building, using the Master Gardener Demonstration Garden at Nathanael Greene/Close Memorial Park to demonstrate.
+Fast-forward to 2017 and Nowack was tapped to teach a course in rock wall building, using the Master Gardener Demonstration Garden at the Springfield Botanical Gardens at Nathanael Greene/Close Memorial Park to demonstrate.
 So the master gardener chapter knew it had an expert when it formed a Redesign Committee and looked at the entrances to its rather massive garden.
 Nowack participated but didn’t design the entrances per se.
 “But I told them what was the most practical way to do it.
-I drew it up in Autocad and worked with Dennis (McMan, Parks Planner) with the drawings.”
+I drew it up in AutoCAD and worked with Dennis (McMan, Parks Planner) with the drawings.”

 Then came the construction.
 Master Gardener Dean Rainey (whose wife Debra is also a master gardener) brought his backhoe to dig the six footings the entrances would require and master gardener Gale Edwards spent hours in the various excavations setting the forms for the concrete pour not to mention getting irrigation lines moved and working around electrical lines.